kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 ### Queries

-Director API contains queries that allow you to fetch all assignments, fetch assignments for the given Scenario, and fetch assignments for the given label selector:
+Director API contains queries that allow you to fetch all assignments, or fetch assignments for the given formation, or fetch assignments for the given label selector:
 ```graphql
    automaticScenarioAssignments(first: Int = 100, after: PageCursor): AutomaticScenarioAssignmentPage
    automaticScenarioAssignmentForScenario(scenarioName: String!): AutomaticScenarioAssignment
    automaticScenarioAssignmentsForSelector(selector: LabelSelectorInput!): [AutomaticScenarioAssignment!]!
 ```

-## Assign Runtime to Scenario
+## Assign Runtime to Formation

-You can assign a Runtime to a Scenario by:
+You can assign a Runtime to a formation as follows:
-1. Create Formation
+1. Create a formation.
 2. Assign Runtime to the formation using `assignFromation` mutation with `objectType` - `RUNTIME`

 ### Create ASA and Runtime

-1. Create Formation with name `WAREHOUSE`:
+1. Create a formation with name `WAREHOUSE`:

 ```graphql
 mutation {